Stephen Colbert: Awards and honors

+In May 2021, Colbert received an honorary Doctor of Humane Letters degree from Yale University.
+In March 2025, he was named Honorary Patron of the University Philosophical Society at Trinity College Dublin in Ireland.
+He is set to receive the "Ripple of Hope Award" granted by the Robert F. Kennedy Human Rights organization in December 2025.

 Ben & Jerry's AmeriCone Dream ice cream

 In February 2007, Ben & Jerry's unveiled a new ice cream flavor in honor of Colbert, named Stephen Colbert's AmeriCone Dream.
 Colbert waited until Easter to sample the ice cream because he "gave up sweets for Lent".
 Colbert donated all proceeds to charity through the new Stephen Colbert AmeriCone Dream Fund, which distributes the money to various causes.

 Species named in honor

 At least five species have been given scientific names honoring Colbert.
 In 2008 a species of California trapdoor spider was named Aptostichus stephencolberti.
 The spider was named for Colbert after he reported on his television series that Jason Bond, a professor of biology at East Carolina University, had named a different species of spider Myrmekiaphila neilyoungi after the Canadian rock star Neil Young, and began to appeal for a species of animal to be named after him.
 On a later edition of The Colbert Report, Colbert revealed that Bond would name a spider after him, with Colbert claiming, "And all I had to do was shamelessly beg on national television."
 Other species named for Colbert include a species of Venezuelan diving beetle named Agaporomorphus colberti and a Chilean stonefly named Diamphipnoa colberti, both formally described in 2008.
 On his 45th birthday, Colbert was sent a framed print of his eponymous beetle by the biologists who named it.
 In 2014, a species of parasitic wasp from Ecuador, Aleiodes colberti, was named for Colbert, along with newly described species named for celebrities Jon Stewart, Jimmy Fallon, Ellen DeGeneres, and Shakira, and in 2016 a rove beetle, Sonoma colberti, was named after Colbert's on-screen persona.